Snowmass Rodeo Policy and Rules 2020

-6. If there are no qualified rides in an event, all ground money will be paid back to those contestants, less the service charge.
+6. If there are no qualified rides in an event, all entry fees will be paid back to those contestants, less the stock charge.
 SWHA will retain the added money.

 1. "Mutton Bustin" is limited to ten (10) contestants.
 All competitors will be entered into a draw, and the first 9 competitors to be drawn will compete in that performance.
 One spot is available by silent action at the sign up desk.
 If no one bids then that spot will be drawn as well.
 Three alternates will also be drawn in the event that a competitor turns out their stock.

 2. Competitors must enter the draw between 5:30 and 7:00 PM, prior to the start of the rodeo.
-Draw results will be announced just after the Grand Entry Parade.
+Draw results will be announced just after the Grand Entry.
 All contestants must have a parent/legal guardian present at that time in order to sign a waiver.
 Entries are only taken on the day of the rodeo.
-(No pre-entry available)
+(No pre-entry available.)

-3. The contestants must be between the ages of 4 years and 7 years of age and must weigh no more than 50 pounds.
+3. The contestants must be between the ages of 4 and 7 and must weigh no more than 50 pounds.
 Safety headgear and vests will be provided and must be worn by each contestant.

 4. There is no entry fee for this event.
 There will be no added money for this event.

 5. "Mutton Bustin" is a timed event, judging the first eight seconds of the ride.
 The judge will score each ride on its merits.
-First prize is a trophy; second and third places receive a medal.
-All other contestants receive a prize.
+First, second and third places receive a trophy.
+All other contestants receive a small prize.

 6. First place winners cannot compete the week following their win, but may compete in subsequent rodeos, with the same rule applying should they win again.

-1. The calf scramble is open to any child between the ages of 4 thru 10.
-Sign-up is between 5:30 and 7:00 PM and closes just prior to the start of the rodeo at 7:00 PM.
+1. The calf scramble is open to any child between the ages of 4 and 10.
+Sign-up begins at 5:30 PM and closes just prior to the start of the rodeo at 7:00 PM.
 There is no limit to the number of entries.
 A parent or guardian must sign a liability release prior to the start of the contest in order for a contestant to be eligible for this event.
 Sign up is only the day of the rodeo.
 No pre-entry available.